The Last Of Us Remastered

 This is not a problem though as The Last Of Us is more than just another stealth-action survival game.

 Where The Last Of Us really excels though is in its storytelling and pacing.
 Again, it does it by getting the basics right rather than innovating.
 It's not a branching narrative like Mass Effect or The Walking Dead: Season One.
-It's a straight run from start to finish with the player's only effect on the gameplay being to make sure Joel and Ellie get to where they need to be.
+It's a straight run from start to finish with the player's only effect on the outcome extends to make sure Joel and Ellie get to where they need to be.

 There's plenty of reward for this.
 Naughty Dog has managed to create story arcs for both Joel and Ellie that show the deepest character development that any story-driven game has ever produced short of Telltale's take on The Walking Dead.